syncfusion-content/wpf-docs/wpf/OLAPGrid/How-To/Apply-Formatting-for-Measure-elements.md

 ![Displaying measure as decimal format](Apply-Formatting-for-Measure-elements_images/Apply-Formatting-for-Measure-elements_img10.png)

-## RoundTrip format
+## Round trip format

-This format helps to display the values of measure and value element in round trip format.
+This format displays the values of measure and value element in round trip format.

-Refer to the below code sample to format the measure element values in round trip format.
+Refer to the following code sample to format the measure element values in round trip format.

 {% tabs %}